ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Containers and Docker/instructions.md

-# Introduction to Containers, Docker and the IBM Container Registry
+# Introduction to Containers, Docker and IBM Cloud Container Registry

-## Outcomes
+## Objectives

-In this lab, you will
+In this lab, you will:
-- build your first container
+- Pull an image from Docker Hub
+- Run an image as a container using `docker`
+- Build an image using a Dockerfile
-- upload your container image to IBM Container Registry (ICR)
+- Push an image to IBM Cloud Container Registry

 ## Prerequisites

-The complete environment to finish this lab is provided for you at this link <tbd>
+The complete environment needed for this lab is provided to you at this link <tbd>.

-# Step 1: Ensure environment is installed
+# Verify environment and command line tools
-1. Open the terminal in the provided environment by using the menu in the editor `Terminal -> New Terminal`.
+1. Open the terminal in the provided environment by using the menu in the editor: `Terminal -> New Terminal`.

    ![terminal](images/terminal.png)

-2. Make sure the environment has been configured by running the following commands in the terminal.
+2. Make sure the environment is configured by running the following commands in the terminal.
-   - Check docker is installed
+   - Verify `docker` is installed.
         ```
         theia@theiadocker-ulidder:/home/project$ docker --version
         >> Docker version 18.09.7, build 2d0083d
         ```
-   - Check ibmcloud CLI is installed
+   - Verify `ibmcloud` CLI is installed.
         ```
         theia@theiadocker-ulidder:/home/project$ ibmcloud --version
         >> ibmcloud version 1.0.0+908f90a-2020-03-30T06:37:22+00:00
         ```

-# Step 2: Let's pull our first docker image from Docker Hub
+# Pull an image from Docker Hub and run it as a container

-1. Use the docker command to see what images you currently have in this environment.
-You should see an empty table as shown below
+1. Use the `docker` command to see which images you currently have in this environment.
+You should see an empty table as shown below.
    ```
    theia@theiadocker-ulidder:/home/project$ docker images

    >> REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
    ```
-2. Let's download our first image from Docker Hub
+1. Pull your first image from Docker Hub
    ```
    theia@theiadocker-ulidder:/home/project$ docker pull hello-world